Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz: Application to ASEP

 This is not the case for the ASEP: For example, if $k=3$, $\sigma=(321)$ is the transposition $1\leftrightarrow 3$, $\x=(0,1,2)$, $\y=(-2,-1,0)$, then

 which is nonzero.

 In fact, the above contribution is compensated by the summand corresponding to $\sigma=(312)$, which has the opposite sign.
-The original proof of \eqref{ASEP_Plancherel_TW} in \cite{TW_ASEP1} employs nontrivial combinatorics to determine such cancellations in general.
+The proof of \eqref{ASEP_Plancherel_TW} in \cite{TW_ASEP1} employs nontrivial combinatorics to determine such cancellations in general. \end{remark}